Loading... Please wait...Click on the links below to learn more about them:

 In our testing, High Density Polyethylene which is not treated and is bonded with Poly-Bonder exhibits a shear test strength of approximately 100 Psi lap shear.
 If flame treated properly, the same Poly will achieve bonds in the range of 2,000 Psi lap shear.
 See our flame treating video for more information.

-How To Load The Dispensing Gun:
+1.8 How do I Load The Dispensing Gun?

 1. On the top of the gun, bull up on the black clip and rotate it down approximately 180˚.